kongkrog/vietnamese-OCR-group3/README.md

 RNN_iterations = 3000
 RNN_epochs = 5
 ```
+> **Warning**
-Remember, you need to retrain the model afterward for the hyperparamater change to takes effect
+> Remember, you need to retrain the model afterward for the hyperparamater change to takes effect

 ### Training Samples
 All the samples used for training is seperated into two folder for each model.